wp-plugins/very-simple-event-list/readme.txt

 == INSTALLATION ==
 After installation go to Events and start adding your events.
-On right side you can set event date, event time and event location.
+On right side you can set event date, event time, event location and featured image.

 Use shortcode [vsel] to display your upcoming events on a page.

 == Frequently Asked Questions ==
 = How can I change date format in US format? =
-Very Simple Event List plugin uses the European date format in frontend and backend (day/month/year).
+VSEL plugin uses the European date format in frontend and backend (day/month/year).
 You can change this for frontend in file 'vsel_shortcode.php' by changing 'j F Y' into 'Y F j' (year/month/day).

+= How can I set number of events on a page? =
+VSEL plugin uses the number set in WP dashboard Settings > Reading.

+= Can I leave event time and event location blank?  = Yes, event time, event location and featured image are not required fields.

+= Where are my past events? =
+VSEL only lists upcoming (and today's) events in frontend.

 = Other question or comment? =
 Please open a topic in plugin forum or send me a message via my website.